darkwing/ElementFilter/README.md

 How to Use
 ----------

-ElementFilter may be initialized at any time.
+ElementFilter may be initialized at any time (usually at DOMReady).
 Numerous custom options may be used.

 	#JS
 	/* ElementFilter instance */